 2. Balance transfer

 Credit card debt can’t be magically erased, but there are ways to ease the pain.
-One way is through a balance transfer.
+One way is through a balance transfer card.
 With this method, you can receive a lower interest loan or another card to transfer your balance.
 This credit transfer comes in handy if you have a high-interest rate on your credit card.
 Just make sure you pay attention to the terms of your new agreement and make payments on time.
 The Chase Slate® card is one of the most popular balance transfer credit cards offered today.

 3. Pay more than the minimum